vael1603/employee-app/README.md

 # EmployeApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.2.
+This project was generated developed by Elias Valenzuela with Angular version 18.1.2.

+# Users to log in

+User: raul@torres.com
+pass: password123
+group: employee

+User: andrea@flores.com
+pass: password1
+group: employee

+User: elias@gmail.com
+pass: 12345678
+group: admin

+User: pablo@perez.com
+pass: password2
+group: admin

+Recommend to create at least 1 user with a real email to test the password recover

+## Install dependencies

+Run `npm install` to install all dependencies

+## Backend enviroment Variables

+Set the backend localhost in environment.development.ts by default will be `http://localhost:3000/`

 ## Development server